ejongepier/metatrans-smk-hs/docs/_sources/index.rst.txt

 DiFlex is a meta-transcriptomics pipeline for Illumina sequenced data.
 A single command is used to install the required programs, run all processes, manage the created files and distributes the computational resources between processes.

+The pipeline consists of the following steps.
+Filtering of RNA to include only mRNA.
+Assembly of a metatranscriptome and the alignment of the reads to it.
+A differential expression analysis and functional annotation and enrichment of proteins.

 Quick start
 ----------------------------------
 Clone the DiFlex repository using the following command.